gameplaycolor/gameplaycolor/README.md

 - Support for diagonal directions using the d-pad.
 - Improved scrolling in the game library.

+### Version 2.1.7

+- Setting for console color.
+- Work-around for audio playback issues on iPhone 6.

 ### Version 2.1.6

 - Adding support for different emulation speeds.